 24th February 2018 Ambient at 40 Conference, Huddersfield, Electric Spring Festival, Performed 'Six Spiders' by Bartosz Szafranski'

-4-8th July 2018 PSN Conference, Oslo, to present a paper 'Does composer-performer collaboration stimulate creativity?
+4-8th July 2018 PSN Conference, Oslo, presented a paper 'Does composer-performer collaboration stimulate creativity?
 A study of string players.'

 14th December 2017, University of West London